microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 ### Images Playground

-Navigate back to Playgrounds, navigate to the **Image playground** and select **Try the Image Playground.** This option allows you to work with image generation
+Navigate back to Playgrounds, select the **Image playground** and click **Try the Image Playground.** This option allows you to work with image generation

 ![Image of Azure AI Studio Playground Images Mode](./Images/ai-studio-image-playground.jpg)